Walsh-Quigley/BaseEditingQuantificationsOfCRISPRESSOOutputs/README.md

 An example file is included within the respository for reference.
 If desired, a user will be given the option upon launching the script to create a Common_Amplicon_List.
 After creation the file it can be placed along side the fastq files awaiting analyzing.

+Usage of the pipeline also requires that the fastQ files generated contain the name of their amplicon within the fastq direcotory name.

 ## Usage ##

 BEQ CRISPResso Pipline can be used in two steps.